JHarrisonEcoEvo/CNVRG/README.md

 # CNVRG

-**Beta release
-This is the first release of this software.
-Please let us know if you find any errors.

 A package to provide a user-friendly wrapper for 'RStan' to implement Dirichlet-multinomial modeling of relative abundance count data.
 For vignette information see below.

+This package is managed by Joshua Harrison.

 A github repo for this package exists at: https://github.com/JHarrisonEcoEvo/CNVRG Please check that repo out for new versions of this software that are under development.
 Also, if you discover issues or have questions please post them there so that others may benefit from answers.